CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mgmt-local.md

 MailerQ features a [built in SMTP server](smtp-server).
 This SMTP server allows you to use SMTP to inject email into MailerQ.
-The emails that you submit to the SMTP server, will be published to one of the following queues:
+The emails that you submit to the SMTP server will be published to one of the following queues:

 * The inbox queue (config variable "rabbitmq-inbox")